Kong/docs.konghq.com/app/enterprise/1.5.x/developer-portal/configuration/authentication/oidc.md

 for more information.

 **Important:** The `redirect_uri` needs to be configured as an allowed URI in the IdP.
-If not set explicitly in the configuration object it defaults to `http://localhost:8004/<WORKSPACE_NAME>/auth`.
+If not set explicitly in the configuration object, the URI default is `http://localhost:8004/<WORKSPACE_NAME>/auth`.

 If `portal_gui_host` and `portal_api_url` are set to share a domain but differ